Why are you just sitting there reading TV Tropes? Don't you know that this page is all about breaking the fourth wall?

 Lampshade Hanging near the beginning of Make Play: "What did I tell you about breaking the fourth wall, Carl?"

-When the episode's song blames Bajeet for forgetting to bring marshmallows, he starts talking back to it, until Phineas says "Barjeet, would you stop arguing with the soundtrack?"
+When the episode's song blames Baljeet for forgetting to bring marshmallows, he starts talking back to it, until Phineas says "Baljeet, would you stop arguing with the soundtrack?"

 When they're building a giant robot dog, Baljeet says, "Like when you made that title sequence."

 Subverted in the movie when we're treated to a duet by the two Dr. Doofenshmirtzes.
 The original Doof ends the song with, "Twice the evil...
 Double Doofenshmirtz, comin' at you Fridays!"
 Alt-Doof replies, "What, are we doing a TV show?"
 (It should be noted, Friday is typically the day new episodes premiere on the Disney Channel.)

 Though the song does contain a line about Meap's voice actor.

 Dr. Doofenshmirtz (in chibi form): Yeah, it's been almost the whole commercial break.

 The Narrator of The Powerpuff Girls commonly acknowledged himself as the narrator of the show, interacted with the characters in almost every closing narration, and was often in on the show's gags.
 One particular episode, "Simian Says," had Mojo Jojo kidnap the narrator and take his place, causing the girls to rob banks and commit crimes for him and nearly destroy each other through his narration.